AbdulRafayZaidi/AbdulRafayZaidi.github.io/content/about.md

 draft: false
 ---

-A **Creator, Writer, Traveler, and Climate Researcher**.
+# A Writer, Traveler, and Climate Researcher.

-I am a mechanical engineer by trade and a writer and poet by heart and have been writing since my school days.
-Now I write here to express myself.

-Moreover, I love travelling and [this beautiful Earth](/travel).
-It saddens me Mother earth has been feeding us and since the beginning yet we are letting here rot and die.
+I am fond of exploring distant lands, mountain tops, and forests, the unseen where nobody walks.
+It brings me close to my roots, connecting me to the mother earth, the origin of all life.
+So I keep looking for ways to pay respects to life.

+Being a professional engineer, I have become more conscious of my own environmental impacts.
+My workplace mainly dealt with plastic products, so I had to find something new, a job that wasn’t a part of the problem, a place that took responsibility.

+I have a passion for writing and have been creating poetry and prose since my school days.
+My short story titled “Giddar Singhi” won South Asia Microfiction Award in 2020.
+I am also currently working on my anthology and hope to publish it this year